-- Appeal #6913,7032,7308 for the law year 58 from Arab company for projects and urban development in the case # 5087,15777/65 Administration Cairo rose regarding the validate of Madinaty land contract dated 8/11/2011 and the reprice the unused part of the land. - Appeal # 41817/66 administrative Cairo rose from Mr. Ahmed Abdel Baseir against Arab company for projects and urban development, is booked for the report and the case is not yet rescheduled. - Case #66/5324 rose from Hamdy Al Fakharany to cancel the resolution of the contract dated 8/11/2010 between the new urban communities' authority and the Arab company for projects and urban development, is booked for the report and the case is not yet rescheduled.
+Appeals # 6913,7032 and 7308 for the year 58 brought forward by "Arab Company For Projects And Urban Development" regarding the case # 5087,15777/65 Administration Cairo about the validity of Madinaty land contract dated 8/11/2011 and the reprice the unused part of the land.

+Appeal # 41817/66 administrative Cairo rose from Mr. Ahmed Abdel Baseir against Arab company for projects and urban development, is booked for the report and the case is not yet rescheduled.

+Case #66/5324 rose from Hamdy Al Fakharany to cancel the resolution of the contract dated 8/11/2010 between the new urban communities' authority and the Arab company for projects and urban development, is booked for the report and the case is not yet rescheduled.